 INFUSING INDIGENOUS KNOWLEdGE INTO CURRICULUM

-This website shares documents for Grades 1 to 9 English Language Arts, Social Studies, Science and Math that aim to provide:
+This website shares documents for Alberta Grades 1 to 12 English Language Arts and Literature/English, Math, Social Studies, and Science that aim to provide:

 Understandings of curriculum sequencing from grade to grade for each of the identified subject areas

 Understandings of what must be assessed (for and of) in each of the identified subject areas per grade

 GRADES 1 TO 3 SCIENCE (Oct 2023), ENGLISH LANGUAGE ARTS AND LITERATURE (Dec 2022) & MATH (Dec 2022) CURRICULUM

 GRADES 4 TO 6 NEW ENGLISH LANGUAGE ARTS AND LITERATURE & MATH CURRICULUM (Oct 2023)

 EXPANDED SOCIAL STUDIES IN GRADES 1 TO 4 (Dec 2022)